PhoenixTales/phoenix-docs/vision/gothic-defined.md

 High fantasy is not just informed by stereotypical fantasy elements such as elves and dwarves, wizards and knights, dwarves and dragons.
 The main difference to low fantasy is the implicitness of these elements.
 In a typical high fantasy universe all of these fantastical elements are no source of wonder, myth or belief, are not conisdered strange; they are implicitly true and normal.

 Mike specifically strived to create a fantasy world of creatures not to be found in any other common fantasy universe.
 Being fantasy of course they were inspired by *Lord of the Rings* and other popular fantasy fiction, but for him it was essential to make them unique.
 Originally even the Orcs were not supposed to have that common name.
 Partly inspired by H.G.
 Wells Time Machine, the name "Morlocks" was used internally for the Half-Orcs (half men, half orcs) that were originally supposed to be in the game and some of them were to live among the humans.
 The orcs themselves (according to the early Gothic lore on the official website) were once living with the humans in peace on the surface of the earth.
-Just as the Homo neanderthalensis coexisted with the Homo sapiens in our world, it is very similar with Humans and Orcs in Gothic; just that they continued to coexist.
+Just as the Homo neanderthalensis coexisted with the Homo sapiens in our world (for ~3000 to ~5000 years in Europe).

-<p class="subtext">I have to credit Dmitriy aka <em>Phantom95</em> for the section above - it was him who first pointed out how the orcs in Gothic may be compared to a co-existing human subspecies.</p>
+"I've been speculating that this is why humans have these legends.
+About orc-like creatures."
+(Avallach) As a matter of fact, there was interbreeding between Neanderthals and early modern humans (compare that to the Half-Orc idea of the early vision of Gothic) and violent conflicts with our species is very likely to have been one of the reasons for their extinction.

+Compare the painting below by Frank Frazetta (which works were a major inspiration for the artdirection of Gothic) with [this image](/_img/vision/orc-comparison.jpeg) and the design of the orcs in Gothic.

+![frank-frazetta.jpg](/Appendix/Inspirations/3rd-party_copyrighted/frank-frazetta.jpg)

+In Gothic they just continued to coexist.
 The Orcs may have developed differently (in an evolutionary perspective) and their culture declined, as they started to live deep under the earth for thousands of years because of the racism of the humans and the wars on the surface that has driven them underground, as the early lore informs us.

-![frank-frazetta.jpg](/Appendix/Inspirations/3rd-party_copyrighted/frank-frazetta.jpg)
+<p class="subtext">I have to credit both Avallach and Dmitriy aka <em>Phantom95</em> for the section above - they both speculated - independent from each other about how the orcs in Gothic may be compared to a co-existing human subspecies.</p>

 Other than that, the orcish culture in Gothic is quite different from the one in other fantasy universes.
 The orcs are more akin to an intelligent primate species like in *Planet of the Apes* than to the typical blood-thirsty monsters from *Lord of the Rings*.
 And not to forget about the shamans which play a crucial cultural role and are mainly inspired by real-world voodoo cults.